processing-r/Processing.R-docs-tools/tutorials/objects/index.md

   return(somparticle)
 }
 ```

-(Sidenote: in R, the `.` character isn't very special: it can be used in variable and function names just like any other character.
+	Note: In R, unlike in Java or JavaScript, the `.` character isn't very special: it can be used in variable and function names just like any other character.
 As we'll see though, it is necessary to use this naming scheme for class-specific methods.)

-Now we can say something like
+Now we can say something like this without worry:

 ```
 p1 <- move.Particle(p1)
 b1 <- move.Ball(b1)
 ```
-without worry.

 To make our code cleaner, it would be nice if we could define a generic `move()` function, and if the parameter given had class `"Ball"` then it called `move.Ball()`, and if it had class `"Particle"` then it called `move.Particle()`.
 We could try something like this